Skip to main content

 There are two possibilities:

 Tuition is paid when all GSSP eligibility requirements are met.
-If a student has a tuition balance, the student 1. may not have been the eligibility criteria or 2. are no longer GSSP eligible.
-The Dept’s share of students fees (50%) are not processed until after Census Day.
-It is normal for a balance to be on a students account/bill until final fee payments are processed.
+If a student has a tuition balance, the student 1. may not have been the eligibility criteria or 2. is no longer GSSP eligible.
+The Dept’s share of student fees (50%) are not processed until after Census Day.
+It is normal for a balance to be on a student’s account/bill until final fee payments are processed.